joelngyx/cp2106-orbital-querit/README.md

 ### Limitations/ Areas for improvement/Bugs arose from testing:

 1. Bugs with locating the User’s position- sometimes, the app returns location = (0.0, 0.0).
 It usually resolves itself with a few taps on the refresh button
-2. Users are unable to set the radius of the chat rooms.
-It is currently fixed at 50m.
-We would implement this feature in the future.
-3. Security- we are unsure about how secure our app is
-4. App is sometimes unable to toggle the sign in page to show the register page
+2. App is sometimes unable to toggle the sign in page to show the register page
-5. Tested app on an actual Android Device, crashes on occasion.
+3. Tested app on an actual Android Device, crashes on occasion.
-6. Yet to capitalize on Flutter and implement the app on iOS
+4. Yet to capitalize on Flutter and implement the app on iOS

 ### Things that went well during testing: